markmakemate/Statistic-Learning-Theory/README.md

 (3) **Table**<br/>
 Table is an abstract container to store a data set;<br/>
 Table provides interfaces implemented in Table_Raw and Table_Column respectedly.<br/>
 User only construct a Table object then call API.
-Program will automatically decide which Table will build<br/>
+Program will automatically decide which Table will be built<br/>
 (4) **Raw**<br/>
 Raw is an abstract container to store a sample<br/>
 Input format: map<prop_type,value_type><br/>